 How will studying abroad impact my Honors courses?

-We want you to go away!
-All students who choose to study abroad have the option of using that experience as their Honors tutorial.
-For more information, check out the Tutorial Alternative.
+All students who choose to study abroad have the option to use that experience in place of their Honors Tutorial course requirement.
+For more information, check out our Tutorial Alternative program.

 - National Collegiate Honors Council (NCHC) Annual Conference

 Each year, the Honors College brings a group of Honors students and faculty to this national conference.
 Students have the opportunity to present their work, participate in the academic discourse of the conference, and meet others from Honors programs from around the country, all while exploring an interesting U.S. city.
 Past conferences have been held in Chicago, Denver, San Antonio, Philadelphia, Atlanta, St. Louis, Salt Lake City, Washington, D.C., Kansas City, Phoenix, New Orleans, and Seattle!